codesource/Hfrahmann.Opauth/README.md

 Hfrahmann.Opauth
 ============

-This is a package to use [Opauth](http://opauth.org) with your TYPO3 Flow project.
+This is a package to use [Opauth](http://opauth.org) with your Neos Flow project.

 How to use it